ericvc/AI-Blackjack/ai/README.md

 probability that a player will win a round should they elect to ‘stay’, based on the cards they were initially dealt and the up card shown by the dealer.
-The figure makes intuitive sense given what most people know about the game of Blackjack: the lower the value of your initial cards, the less likely you are to win the round.
-Furthermore, the probability of winning with a low hand value decreases with larger values of the dealer’s up card.
-The results also suggest that the penalty for a bad ‘hit’ is lower with a *soft hand* (i.e., a hand with an Ace) because of tthis card can take a value of 1 if needed.
+The figure makes intuitive sense given what most people know about the game of Blackjack: the lower the value of your initial hand, the less likely you are to win the round.
+Furthermore, the probability of winning with a low hand value decreases with larger values shown by the dealer’s up card.
+The results also show that the probability of a game-ending bad ‘hit’ is lower with a *soft hand* (i.e., a hand with an Ace) because this card can take a value of 1 if necessary.
 As a result, the model shows that players are typically better off hitting with a soft hand rather than a hard hand due to the lower risk of going bust.
-This, of course, makes intuitive sense, but it is nonetheless still fascinating to see that the model learned that aspect of the game.

 Viewing the continuous probabilities, however, also reveals a large region of the card space where the “best” action is predicted to be only